-Central to the experience of being a human is our desire to build connections with other people.
+Customer loyalty taps into who we are — a central part of our humanity is our desire to build connections, after all.
 We need these connections and thrive off them.
-When it comes to our relationships with brands, we are no different.
+When it comes to our relationships with brands, we’re no different.

 What is customer loyalty?

-And of course, loyal customers offer you a whole range of benefits far beyond simply buying your products or services.
+Loyal customers offer you a whole range of benefits far beyond simply increasing the frequency and amount of money customers spend on your products or services.
+For example: